harrisj/amazon-sdb/README.txt

 == DESCRIPTION:

-Amazon sdb is a Ruby wrapper to Amazon's new Simple Database Service.
+Amazon SDB is a Ruby wrapper to Amazon's new Simple Database Service.
 Amazon sdb is a different type of database:

 * Accessed over the network via RESTful calls
 * No schemas or types
-* Each sdb account can have up to 100 domains for data.
+* Each SimpleDB account can have up to 100 domains for data.
 * Domains can hold objects referenced by unique keys
 * Each object can hold up to 256 name/value attributes.
 * Only name/value pairs must be unique in an objects attributes, there can be multiple name/value attributes with the same name.